bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 To continue to use Greenlight 1.0, all you need to do is to explicitly specify version 1.0 in the run command.
 You can do this like so:

 ```
-docker run --restart unless-stopped -d -p 5000:80 -v $(pwd)/db/production:/usr/src/app/db/production --env-file env --name greenlight bigbluebutton/greenlight:v1
+docker run --restart unless-stopped -d -p 5000:80 -v $(pwd)/db/production:/usr/src/app/db/production --env-file .env --name greenlight bigbluebutton/greenlight:v1
 ```

 This will force Greenlight to use version 1.0.
 For any other Docker commands relating to the image, make sure you specify the `v1` tag.

 # Administration

-## Applying `env` Changes
+## Applying `.env` Changes

-After you edit the `env` file, you are required to restart Greenlight in order for it to pick up the changes.
+After you edit the `.env` file, you are required to restart Greenlight in order for it to pick up the changes.
 Ensure you are in the Greenlight directory when restarting Greenlight.

 ### If you ran Greenlight using `docker-compose`